bongbong-com/modl-panel/docs/api-examples.md

 ### Required Fields

 - `type`: Ticket type (see above)
-- `subject`: Brief description of the issue
+- `creatorUuid`: UUID of the player creating the ticket (or "unknown-uuid" if not available)

 ### Optional Fields

-- `creatorUuid`: UUID of the player creating the ticket
+- `subject`: Brief description of the issue (if not provided, ticket will be created as "Unfinished")
 - `creatorName`: Name of the player creating the ticket
 - `description`: Detailed description of the issue
 - `reportedPlayerUuid`: UUID of reported player (required for player/chat reports)